carlosrodfern/blog/content/post/techdebt.md

 way to create software.
 It enables us to deliver value faster and adapt to changing market demands, but it still brings us TD.
 On a system that is constantly evolving, it is impossible to eliminate TD.
-As a result, the goal is to keep it low so that it does not have a negative impact on productivity and quality.
+As a result, the goal is to keep it low so that it does not have a significant negative impact on productivity and quality.

 TD management requires a systematic approach to remediate it (Ozkaya,